Janet Jackson

 Janet Damita Jo Jackson (born May 16, 1966) is an American singer, songwriter, actress, and dancer.
 She is noted for her innovative, socially conscious and sexually provocative records, as well as elaborate stage shows.
 Her sound and choreography became a catalyst in the growth of MTV, enabling her to rise to prominence while breaking gender and racial barriers in the process.
-Lyrical content which focused on social issues and lived experiences set her reputation as a role model for youth.
+Lyrical content that focused on social issues and lived experiences set her reputation as a role model for youth.

-The tenth and youngest child of the Jackson family, she made her debut at the MGM Grand.
-She starred in the variety television series The Jacksons in 1976 and went on to appear in other television shows throughout the 1970s and early 1980s, including Good Times, Diff'rent Strokes, and Fame.
-After signing a recording contract with A&M Records in 1982, she became a pop icon following the release of her third and fourth studio albums Control (1986) and Rhythm Nation 1814 (1989).
-Her collaborations with record producers Jimmy Jam and Terry Lewis incorporated elements of rhythm and blues, funk, disco, rap, and industrial beats, which led to crossover success in popular music.
+The tenth and youngest child of the Jackson family, Jackson starred in multiple television shows throughout the 1970s and early 1980s, including Good Times, Diff'rent Strokes and Fame.
+She signed a recording contract with A&M Records in 1982 and became a pop icon following the releases of the albums Control (1986) and Rhythm Nation 1814 (1989).
+Her collaborations with record producers Jimmy Jam and Terry Lewis incorporated a variety of music genres, which led to crossover success in popular music and influenced the development of the new jack swing fusion genre.
+In the 1990s, Jackson became one of the highest-paid artists in the industry, signing two record-breaking multimillion-dollar contracts with Virgin Records.
+She established her image as a sex symbol with a leading role in the film Poetic Justice (1993), and the albums Janet (1993) and The Velvet Rope (1997).
+Billboard named her the second most successful artist of the decade in the United States.

-In 1991, Jackson signed the first of two record-breaking multimillion-dollar contracts with Virgin Records, establishing her as one of the highest-paid artists in the industry.
-Prior to her first studio project with Virgin, she appeared in her first of several lead film roles in Poetic Justice (1993).
-Her two studio albums which followed, Janet (1993) and The Velvet Rope (1997), saw her develop a public image as a sex symbol.
-These records, along with their promotional music videos and live performances in concert tours, branded Jackson as one of the world's most erotic performers, garnering both criticism and praise.
-By the end of the 1990s, she was named by Billboard magazine as the second most successful recording artist of the decade in the United States after Mariah Carey.
-The release of her seventh studio album All for You in 2001 coincided with a celebration of her impact on the recording industry as the subject of the inaugural MTV Icon special.

-The backlash from the 2004 Super Bowl XXXVIII halftime show controversy resulted in an industry blacklisting under the direction of Les Moonves, then-CEO of CBS Corporation.
+The release of her seventh studio album All for You in 2001 coincided with Jackson being the subject of the first MTV Icon special.
+By the end of the year, she joined her brother Michael as one of the few artists to score ten number-one singles on the Billboard Hot 100.
+However, the backlash from the 2004 Super Bowl XXXVIII halftime show controversy resulted in an industry blacklisting under the direction of Les Moonves, then-CEO of CBS.
 Jackson subsequently experienced reduced radio airplay, televised promotion and sales figures from that point forward.
-After parting ways with Virgin Records, she released her tenth studio album Discipline (2008), her first and only album with Island Records.
-In 2015, she partnered with BMG Rights Management to launch her own record label, Rhythm Nation and released her eleventh studio album Unbreakable the same year.
-Since then she has continued to release music as an independent artist.
+After parting ways with Virgin Records, she released her tenth studio album Discipline (2008), her only album with Island Records.
+In 2015, she partnered with BMG Rights Management to launch her own record label, Rhythm Nation, as well as to release her eleventh studio album Unbreakable (2015).
+Jackson has continued to release music and perform, with the Together Again Tour (2023–2024) becoming the highest-grossing tour of her career.